German challenger banks: who’s who (and what’s their tech)

 Penta was acquired by European fintech ecosystem Finleap in April 2019.
 As a result, the bank started a collaboration with Beesy, another Finleap portfolio company that provides digital business banking for freelancers in Italy.

-Its technology is provided by another German bank, Fidor (see above), and it also uses the Banking-as-a-Platform service from yet another local start-up, solarisBank (see below), which holds a full banking licence.
+It uses the Banking-as-a-Platform service from another local start-up, solarisBank (see below), which holds a full banking licence.
 All deposits are held at solarisBank.

 Penta says it differentiates from its competitors by offering third party products only.
 These include automated accounting, international transfers and cash flow management.